LLMs Cannot Reliably Identify and Reason About Security Vulnerabilities (Yet?): A Comprehensive Evaluation, Framework, and Benchmarks: SecLLMHolmes

 As the length of the code increases significantly for the real-world code scenarios, it can exceed the maximum number of tokens a model can take as an input.
 To solve this problem, we shorten code files by removing comments and functions that are neither called by nor call the vulnerable (or patched) function.
 Also to maintain fairness among the LLMs, we make sure that all CVEs after truncation have a number of tokens less than or equal to 6,144, which is the maximum token limit supported by Palm2, and the lowest among all LLMs in our study.

-\descr{Code Augmentations.} While standard frameworks exist to evaluate the robustness of LLMs for NLP tasks \cite{prompt-bench, llm-emotional}, there is no standard framework to evaluate the robustness of code security related tasks.
-To fill this gap, we design a set of 150 code scenarios across two categories:
+\descr{Code Augmentations.} While standard frameworks exist to evaluate the robustness of LLMs for NLP tasks \cite{prompt-bench, llm-emotional}, there is no standard framework to evaluate the robustness on code security related tasks.
+To fill this gap, we design a set of 150 augmented code scenarios, meticulously crafted and reviewed to preserve the ability of human security experts to identify vulnerabilities.
+These augmentations are organized in two distinct categories:

 \begin{enumerate}[leftmargin=*] \item \textbf{Trivial Augmentations.} This class of code augmentations measure the robustness of LLMs to random noise.
 We select 12 CWE scenarios from two classes, i.e., CWE-787 (C) (\#1 MITRE) and CWE-89 (Py) (\#3 MITRE) of our hand-crafted dataset, and apply seven trivial augmentations (Table \ref{tab:aug}) on them and create a total of 84 different code scenarios (12 per augmentation).
 We choose these two CWEs as (1) they can lead to the most catastrophic impacts like root privilege escalation, and data loss, etc, (2) they belong to two completely different levels of abstractions i.e., ``lower-level'' (C) and ``higher-level'' (Python) languages, and (3) the presence of their instances can be determined directly from code without any need for external information.